hkaraoguz/soma/soma_llsd/README.md

   In general, all fields in all messages are optional, and arbitrary extra relationships between messages can be encoded by using the meta_data fields, which are intended to be filled by JSON objects.

-  Services are deliberately kept bare-bones, as in contrast to the main SOMA services that provide feature-rich query services, it is intended that users of the LLSD perform more complicated query tasks by using MongoDB queries.
+  Services are deliberately kept bare-bones, as in contrast to the main SOMa services that provide feature-rich query services, it is intended that users of the LLSD perform more complicated query tasks by using MongoDB queries.